toplap/awesome-livecoding/CONTRIB.md

 * [Language](http://language.com), brief description of this language. `OS SUPPORTED | SEPARATED BY | A PIPE` `RELEVANT-TAG` `ANOTHER-RELEVANT-TAG` `LICENSE`
 ```

-* When adding anything else, make sure that:
+* When adding tool/library, make sure that:

 1. Is ordered alphabetically
 2. follows the following format: